UNSW Appeal, Suspension, and Termination Guides

 I have received a suspension or exclusion notice

 Start with the current UNSW appeal your academic standing page.
-That page sets out the appeal timing, one-document requirement, and the kind of personal statement and supporting material UNSW says the Committee expects.
+That page sets out the appeal timing, one-document requirement, and the kind of personal statement and supporting material UNSW says the Committee expects, but students should also check whether the current public page is showing that appeals are not being accepted for their stream at this time.

 I have received a termination notice

 Start with the current UNSW appeal termination of enrolment page.
-Termination files need to address the repeated-fails or maximum-time problem directly, not just the background hardship story.
+Termination files need to address the repeated-fails or maximum-time problem directly, not just the background hardship story, and students should confirm whether the live public page is currently accepting appeals for their stream before relying on an older filing assumption.

 Practical rule